avndlln/h2database/README.md

-# Welcome to Columnar, the Java SQL database
+# Welcome to H2, the Java SQL database

 ## About this fork...